-35The level of deductions was much lower in Canada than in the United States at the top because the United States allowed unlimited charitable deductions as well as deductions for interest paid on debt.
+44The level of deductions was much lower in Canada than in the United States at the top because the United States allowed unlimited charitable deductions as well as deductions for interest paid on debt.

-36More precisely, we assume that the ratio of marital ratios over two adjacent brackets is constant from year to year.
+45More precisely, we assume that the ratio of marital ratios over two adjacent brackets is constant from year to year.
 We verify this assumption comparing these ratios for years with low filing thresholds and where missing returns is not an issue.
 We use the closest years for which the filing threshold is low enough so that all the married tax units with income in that particular income bracket file a return to compute these marital ratios.
 We then extrapolate the marital ratio for a year with high filing threshold in a low bracket using the bracket just above for that year and the marital ratios for the year with complete returns.
-We then compute the expected number of married tax units in each bracket in high filing threshold years.
-We thus obtain the missing number of returns in each bracket or equivalently a multiplier factor by which we must adjust the actual number of returns to obtain the real number of tax units.
+We compute then the expected number of married tax units in each bracket in high filing threshold years.
+We obtain thus the missing number of returns in each bracket or equivalently a multiplier factor by which we must adjust the actual number of returns to obtain the real number of tax units.

-37 More precisely, 75% of capital gains realized before February 28th, 2000, 66.6% of gains realized on or after February 28th and before October 18th, and 50% of the gains realized on or after October 18th, 2000 are included in taxable income.
-Under the present tax law, for years 2001 and after, 50% of realized gains are included in taxable income. dividend tax credit approximately offsets the corporate income tax paid on profits before distribution to shareholders in the form of dividends.38 The important point for our study is that, after 1972, the income tax statistics rank individual taxpayers by gross income, which includes the taxable fraction of realized capital gains, as well as the grossed-up dividend amounts.
+46 More precisely, 75% of capital gains realized before February 28th, 2000, 66.6% gains realized on or after February 28th and before October 18th, and 50% of the gains realized on or after October 18th, 2000 are included in taxable income.
+Under the present tax law, for years 2001 and after, 50% of realized gains are included in taxable income.

+amount of dividends reported can be deducted from personal income tax liability.
+This dividend tax credit approximately offsets the corporate income tax paid on profits before distribution to shareholders in the form of dividends.47 The important point for our study is that, after 1972, the income tax statistics rank individual taxpayers by gross income, which includes the taxable fraction of realized capital gains, as well as the grossed-up dividend amounts.
 The series we want to estimate are based on gross income excluding capital gains and including only the actual amount of dividends distributed.